Ranking of liturgical days in the Roman Rite

-The Ranking of liturgical days in the Roman Rite is a regulation for the liturgy of the Roman Catholic church.
-It determines for each liturgical day which observance has priority when liturgical dates and times coincide (or "occur"), which texts are used for the celebration of the Holy Mass and the Liturgy of the hours and which liturgical color is assigned to the day or celebration.
+The ranking of liturgical days in the Roman Rite is a regulation for the liturgy of the Catholic Church.
+It determines for each liturgical day which observance has priority when liturgical dates and times coincide (or "occur"), which texts are used for the celebration of the Holy Mass and the Liturgy of the Hours and which liturgical color is assigned to the day or celebration.

 Ranks

 Each day in the Catholic liturgical calendar has a rank.
 The five basic ranks for the Ordinary Form of the Roman Rite, in descending order of importance, are as follows: